 - 6.1 There are many expected benefits with the implementation of the Regional ATFM concept.
-The major areas of improvements upon the current procedures include: - A smoother transition of demand and capacity balancing from strategic to pretactical and tactical phases of ATFM. - Reduced fuel burn and emissions. - Accurate and common view of demand and capacity predictions. - A means of modeling and evaluating proposed TMIs in collaboration with the stakeholders prior to implementation. - Flexibility for Aircraft Operators to optimize their schedules through a webbased CDM platform.

-- Flexibility for flights to absorb inevitable delay on the ground or efficiently through the en route portion of the flight rather than by holding in the terminal area - A more reliable data source of stakeholder intent-this applies to Aircraft Operators sharing how they intend to operate the flights, as well as ANSPs and airports sharing any resource constraints. - Enhanced safety by ensuring safe traffic densities. - A data platform that integrates various flight data sources and provides common situational awareness to the stakeholders. - An environment in which TMIs and other operational procedures can be improved through post-operational trend analysis.
+The major areas of improvements upon the current procedures include: - A smoother transition of demand and capacity balancing from strategic to pretactical and tactical phases of ATFM. - Reduced fuel burn and emissions. - Accurate and common view of demand and capacity predictions. - A means of modeling and evaluating proposed ATFM measures in collaboration with the stakeholders prior to implementation. - Flexibility for Aircraft Operators to optimize their schedules through a webbased CDM platform. - Flexibility for flights to absorb inevitable delay on the ground or efficiently through the en-route portion of the flight rather than by holding in the terminal area. - A more reliable data source of stakeholder intent-this applies to Aircraft Operators sharing how they intend to operate the flights, as well as ANSPs and airports sharing any resource constraints. - Enhanced safety by ensuring safe traffic densities. - A data platform that integrates various flight data sources and provides common situational awareness to the stakeholders. - An environment in which ATFM measures and other operational procedures can be improved through post-operational trend analysis.

-Attachment A: ATFM Background
+ATTACHMENT A: ATFM Background

-ATFM Initiatives
+ATFM Measures

+- A.1.
 There are a wide variety of ATFM measures that resolve demand-capacity imbalances by shifting demand either spatially or temporally.
-These measures can be classified into the following four groups [ICAO 2012].
+These measures can be classified into the following three groups

 - Spacing Restrictions-Require consecutive flights in a common flow to be separated by a specified time or distance.

 - Miles-in-Trail (MIT)

 - Minutes-in-Trail (MINIT)

 - Minimum Departure Intervals

-- En route Sequencing Program

-- Rerouting-Shifts demand around a weather constraint to create a spatially balanced flow of traffic.
+- Rerouting: Shifts demand around a weather constraint to create a spatially balanced flow of traffic.

 - Fix balancing

 - Collaborative Trajectory Options Diversion of flows

-- Level capping (i.e., restricting the altitude of certain flight plans)
+- Level capping (i.e. restricting the altitude of certain flight plans)

-- Alternative routings
+- Re-route

-- Ground Holding-Shifts predicted airborne holding delays to ground holding at the departure airport by controlling flights' departure times.
+- Ground Holding: Shifts predicted airborne holding delays to ground holding at the departure airport by controlling flights' departure times.

 - Ground Delay Program (GDP)

-- Airspace Flow Program (AFP)

 - Ground Stop (GS)

-- Airborne Holding-In general, airborne holding is more costly than other methods, but Air Traffic Managers may plan for airborne holding when delays are predicted to be low.